Stuffed Chiles with Wild Mushrooms and Cilantro Sauce

 Finely chop the shallots.
 In a stainless steel or copper saucepan combine the shallots, wine, and vinegar and reduce over low heat until nearly dry, about 10 minutes.
 Whisk in lemon juice, then whisk in softened butter, 1 cube at a time.
 Season with salt and freshly ground black pepper and bring to a quick boil, whisking constantly.
 Stir in minced cilantro last.

 Variation: Omit the cilantro from the sauce and instead add 4 threads of saffron to the shallots, wine, and vinegar before reducing.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Vincent Guerithault, Vincent's on Camelback
+Recipe courtesy of Vincent Guerithault, Vincent's on Camelback